 The Fourth AML Directive requires member states to set up a central register containing up to date and accurate information regarding UBOs.
 This register is conceived as a tool to facilitate compliance with AML obligations.

-Consequently, all non-listed companies established in Belgium (and certain other legal entities) will have to provide information regarding their UBO (name, date of birth, nationality, country of residence, nature and extent of the interest held, etc.).
+Consequently, all companies established in Belgium (and certain other legal entities) will have to provide information regarding their UBO (name, date of birth, nationality, country of residence, nature and extent of the interest held, etc.).
 This information will then be collected into a national Register for Belgium.

 The practical aspects (including organization and access) of the Belgian UBO Register will be determined in a future decree which is expected to be published in June 2018.
 The register should also be up and running by that time.